korridor/laravel-has-many-sync/README.md

 The `composer fix` command formats the code with [php-cs-fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
 The `composer lint` command checks the code with [phpcs](https://github.com/squizlabs/PHP_CodeSniffer).

+## Credits

+This package is a fork of [alfa6661/laravel-hasmany-sync](https://github.com/alfa6661/laravel-hasmany-sync).

 ## License